 Apart from this, fire can also occur due to a short circuit of electrical connections in the engine room.
 During dry dock, the engine room is filled with several electrical connections for portable equipment such as blowers, grinders, drillers, lamps etc. Proper insulation must be provided for these electrical connections and care should be taken to ensure that no circuit is overloaded because of less number of points.
 An electrical officer must be asked to put more circuits and electrical boards to avoid overloading of circuits.

 With every possible machinery and system going under maintenance during dry dock, a number of spare parts are lifted to and from the ship’s engine room.
 Falling of load on crew members has lead to several deaths in the past and thus wearing a helmet is compulsory in the ship’s engine room.
 Following points must also be noted while carrying a load to prevent accidents in the engine room:

 – Minimum 2 people must be assigned for any kind of load-lifting using cranes.
 One person should operate the crane while others must assist to provide direction and warn others to avoid accidents

 – Crew members should avoid walking under any load when it’s being lifted by the crane, even though he or she is wearing a helmet

 A number of spare parts, tools, equipment etc. are lying around in the engine room during dry dock.
 This makes seafarers highly susceptible to trips and falls which can be extremely harmful in several cases.
 Oil or small-sized spare parts lying on the floor plate are also one of the main reasons for falling/ tripping.
 Following points must be considered to avoid such accidents:

 – The temporary railing must be provided around openings or plates which are removed from the engine room floor

 – Clean slippery and oily floors as soon as possible

-– Avoid running or waking in haste while using engine room ladder
+– Avoid running or walking in haste while using engine room ladder

 – If the engine room skylight is open, put a railing around the same along with warning signs